aswin11234/device_samsung_a20s/README.md

-# Orange Fox Recovery for Samsung Galaxy A20s
+# SHRP Tree for Samsung Galaxy A20s

 ### How to build ###